Linaro/lava/doc/v2/proxy.rst

 You will need to customize according to your server, like disk layout, space.

-Need to analyse and tune by collecting information when squid running with real cases, like cache policy, file system.
+Need to analyze and tune by collecting information when squid running with real cases, like cache policy, file system.

 Mandatory configuration options